 Upgrade a dome tent to this lighter yet still high-quality RV tent.
 Image: Oztent

-While not technically an RV tent, the RX range is still based on the 30-second folding frame.
-Unlike the original RV’s however, they are constructed from a synthetic ModCan material and include a complete panel system with a zip-in floor, to create a fully enclosed space from the front awning.
+While not technically an RV tent, the RX-5 is still based on the 30-second folding frame.
+Unlike the original RV’s however, they are constructed from a synthetic ModCan material and they include a complete panel system with a zip-in floor, to create a fully enclosed space from the front awning.
 They also feature a skylight for ventilation and star gazing.

-It’s available in two sizes – the RX-4 which is ideal for 3 people plus living space, and the RV-5 which is perfect for 4 people and living space.
-Overall, these are great for family group camping trips, or touring expeditions where you’ll be setting up and packing down regularly.
+Originally available in two sizes, Oztent has now refined their range to no longer include the RX-4, leaving the RX-5 which is perfect for 4 people plus living space.
+Overall, this tent is great for family group camping trips, or touring expeditions where you’ll be setting up and packing down regularly.

 Ideal for: families looking for a versatile two-room tent for living and sleeping.